Nieuwegein: Social characteristics & issues

 As of 2017, Nieuwegein has a poverty rate of 4.7% compared to the 5.7% national average.

 Transportation

 Nieuwegein is surrounded by three motorways (Dutch: autosnelweg), the A2 to the west, the A12 to the north and the A27 to the east.

 Nieuwegein is connected to Utrecht and IJsselstein by the Sneltram (light rail) line.
 There is a pedestrian ferry across the river Lek to Vianen.
 Three canals flow through Nieuwegein: the Amsterdam-Rhine Canal, the Lek River and the Merwede Canal.
-There are also a few sports clubs in Nieuwegein, such as: KV Koveni, SV Geinoord, VSV Vreeswijk and JSV Nieuwegein.

 Buildings

 In Nieuwegein, there is a mandi (Mandaean temple) called Vereniging Mandi van de Mandeeërs Gemeenschap in Nederland.